Levi Parker Webster

-Levi Parker Webster (aka Chief Tall Feather) (July 6, 1883 - May 2, 1962) was an American athlete, professional runner and ultramarathoner.
-He is notable for setting two records for running nearly two decades apart.
+Levi Parker Webster (aka Chief Tall Feather; July 6, 1883 – May 2, 1962) was an American athlete, professional runner and ultramarathoner.
+He is known for setting two records for running nearly two decades apart.

 Early life

 Webster was a member of the Oneida Tribe of Indians of Wisconsin and grew up on the Oneida reservation.
 He was a student at Carlisle Indian Industrial School and received his diploma in 1905.

 Athletic Achievements

 Webster was a foot racer and played professional football for the Frankford Athletic Club (1906-1908), the Pittsburgh Lyceum (1909-1910) and the Massillon Tigers (1911-1914).

 He competed many times against English runner Alfred Shrubb, including a 1908 race in Boston in which Shrubb challenged 5 opponents to run in 2-mile relays against him in a 10-mile race.